In Thailand, food is important! They believe that food is meant to be eaten together in celebration and a reason to be happy.

 Whether you’re looking for Thai food in Bellevue, Thai food in Redmond, Thai food in Sammamish, or Thai food in downtown Seattle, we have you covered!

 Check out some of the best Thai noodle dishes and more at Thai Ginger.
 We pride ourselves on using the freshest ingredients to serve up the most authentic Thai food.
-Check out our locations and order take-out or delivery online today!
+Check out our locations around the Seattle area and order take-out or delivery online today!